who we are

 They welcomed us with open arms.
 As time has passed since then our presence at Royton ATC has grown.
 We have become more integrated on the site and we now have our own premises which were paid for by the fund raising efforts of our membership and our antenna farm is growing like weeds.
 Our association with Royton Air Training Corps has been very beneficial for both ourselves and the ATC.
 Some cadets have taken our training courses and passed the exams.
 This has given them a distinct advantage in their possible future careers in the RAF.
 Looking to the future we intend to continually develop and improve our facilities, not only as a training centre, but as an organization ready to cope with the ever changing challenges and technologies of our hobby.

-Today the Club has approximately 40 members ranging in age from 15 to 89.
-With such a high volume membership we are one of the largest Amateur Radio Clubs in Great Britain.
-Within the club several members have formed an active contesting group which takes part in several of the many contests occurring throughout the year.
-In recent years the scope of members activities has widened to include SSTV, Data transmissions, D-Star, DMR & System Fusion.
+Today the Club has approximately 40 members ranging in age from 15 to 90.
+In recent years the scope of members activities has widened to embrace the latest digital communication protocols which include Slow Scan TV, Data transmissions, D-Star, DMR & System Fusion.